metrorailings/OwlBlog/content/posts/week-13-supercontest-picks-1.md

 ***

 **Cleveland covers if**
 Kevin Stefanski can throw enough wrinkles into the offense to fool this Tennessee defense
+\- OR -
 the Titans are caught slacking after a big win against Indianapolis last week.

 **Tennessee covers if**